speedsticko/planmart/readme.md

 * Return true or false depending on whether the order is valid
 * Add zero or more line items to the order representing details such as taxes, shipping costs, and reward points.

+**Please spend no more than two hours on this**.
+It is no problem if you don't have enough time to implement every nuance.

 ## Specification

 Here are the rules the implementation must enforce: